p-offtermatt/website/_pages/about.md

 <a href="http://info.usherbrooke.ca/mblondin/">Michael Blondin</a> and <a href="https://fmazowiecki.github.io/">Filip Mazowiecki</a>.

 My current research focus is on <a href="https://en.wikipedia.org/wiki/Formal_verification">formal verification</a>, particularly of infinite-state systems.
-The overarching goal is to enable development of more robust systems.
-For example, verification can help developers ensure a system meets specifications before, during and after deployment, even if these specifications are hard to check manually or by testing.
+The overarching goal is to enable the development of more robust systems.
+For example, verification can help developers ensure a system meets specifications before, during, and after deployment, even if these specifications are hard to check manually or by testing.

 Personally, I also have interests in the Internet-of-Things and artificial intelligence.